duneroadrunner/scpptool/README.md

 }
 ```

 Note that the `swap` functions take (raw) reference parameters.
-Determining whether or not the argument values are safe to swap does not depend on the "direct" lifetimes of the arguments, but rather on the (maximum lower bound) lifetimes of any objects that the arguments might refer to (aka the "sublifetimes), right?
+Determining whether or not the argument values are safe to swap does not depend on the "direct" lifetimes of the arguments, but rather on the lifetime (range)s of any objects that the arguments might refer to (aka the "sublifetimes), right?
 So for example, swapping the value of two `int`s is always safe because `int`s don't hold any references to any other objects (i.e. `int`s have no "sublifetimes").
-Swapping the value of two pointers on the otherhand is not always safe.
-We can ensure that swapping the value of two pointers is safe if we can ensure that the (maximum lower bound) lifetimes of the objects the pointers reference (aka the "sublifetimes") are the same.
+Swapping the value of two pointers on the other hand is not always safe.
+We can ensure that swapping the value of two pointers is safe if we can ensure that the lifetime (range)s of the objects the pointers reference (aka the "sublifetimes") are the same.

 So in our annotation of the `swap1()` function we assign "lifetime set alias" labels to the sublifetimes (if any) of the arguments.
-Then we use the `encompasses` constraint to to ensure that none of the (maximum lower bound) sublifetimes of one argument outlives the corresponding (maximum lower bound) sublifetime of the other.
+Then we use the `encompasses` constraint to ensure that none of the sublifetimes of one argument outlives the corresponding sublifetime of the other.

 In the annotation of the `swap2()` function, we introduce the use of the `first_can_be_assigned_to_second` constraint to make the annotation a little cleaner.
-The `first_can_be_assigned_to_second` constraint is similar to the `encompasses` constraint except that it ignores the "direct" (maximum lower bound) lifetime and only constrains the sublifetimes (if any).
+The `first_can_be_assigned_to_second` constraint is similar to the `encompasses` constraint except that it ignores the "direct" lifetime (range) and only constrains the sublifetimes (if any).
 Using the `first_can_be_assigned_to_second` constraint eliminates the need to assign lifetime (set alias) labels to the argument sublifetimes.

 ##### Annotating base classes